godaddy/gasket/packages/gasket-plugin-command/README.md

 # @gasket/plugin-command

-Enable plugins to inject new commands to be available for use with the Gasket CLI.
-Executes the `commands` lifecycle in the `configure` hook of the `@gasket/plugin-command` plugin.
-This plugin utilizes [Commander.js] and additional documentation can be found in the documentation.
+This plugin enables other plugins to define and inject custom commands into the Gasket CLI.
+It executes the `commands` lifecycle during the `configure` hook, allowing you to extend the functionality of the Gasket CLI with custom commands.
+The plugin utilizes [Commander.js] for command management.

 ## Installation